llingg/docs-opmanual_developer/book/opmanual_developer/30_benchmarking/05_opmanual.md

 * On your local computer create a folder called `bag`
 * (Fork and) clone the [behaviour_benchmarking](https://gitlab.com/llingg/behaviour_benchmarking/-/tree/master) repository
 * (Fork and) clone the [behaviour-benchmarking](https://github.com/llingg/behaviour-benchmarking) repository
-* Make sure that your dts command version is daffy (ToDo: how do I guarantee that diagnostics did not change?? duckietown shell commands commit 'commit 62809665b108832cdf58544ebb1d7a1d5ed997fc')
+* Make sure that your dts command version is the same version as your Duckiebot is flashed (ToDo: how do I guarantee that diagnostics did not change?? duckietown shell commands commit 'commit 62809665b108832cdf58544ebb1d7a1d5ed997fc')
-* Be sure that `dt-core`, `dt-car-interface`, `dt-duckiebot-interface`, `dt-ros-commons` images are updated.
-If not, pull them:
+* Be sure that `dt-core`, `dt-car-interface`, `dt-duckiebot-interface`, `dt-ros-commons` images are updated according to the version you are using.
+If not, for daffy pull:
     * `docker -H BOTNAME.local pull duckietown/dt-core:daffy-arm32v7@sha256:4c7633c2041f5b7846be2346e0892c9f50987d2fd98d3479ec1a4cf378f52ee6`
     * `docker -H BOTNAME.local pull duckietown/dt-car-interface:daffy-arm32v7@sha256:e3db984157bf3a2b2d4ab7237536c17b37333711244a3206517daa187c143016`
     * `docker -H BOTNAME.local pull duckietown/dt-duckiebot-interface:daffy-arm32v7@sha256:94a9defa553d1e238566a621e084c4b368e6a9b62053b02f0eef1d5685f9ea73`
     * `docker -H BOTNAME.local pull duckietown/dt-ros-commons:daffy-arm32v7@sha256:20840df4cd5a8ade5949e5cfae2eb9b5cf9ee7c0`

+If not, for Master19 pull:
+    * `docker -H BOTNAME.local pull duckietown/dt-core:daffy-arm32v7@sha256:4c7633c2041f5b7846be2346e0892c9f50987d2fd98d3479ec1a4cf378f52ee6`
+    * `docker -H BOTNAME.local pull duckietown/dt-car-interface:daffy-arm32v7@sha256:e3db984157bf3a2b2d4ab7237536c17b37333711244a3206517daa187c143016`
+    * `docker -H BOTNAME.local pull duckietown/dt-duckiebot-interface:daffy-arm32v7@sha256:94a9defa553d1e238566a621e084c4b368e6a9b62053b02f0eef1d5685f9ea73`
+    * `docker -H BOTNAME.local pull duckietown/dt-ros-commons:daffy-arm32v7@sha256:20840df4cd5a8ade5949e5cfae2eb9b5cf9ee7c0`

+Please note, that you do not have to pull the specific tags above if you want to test a new version of any of the containers.
+However if you want to test a contribution to dt-core which you wrote (for example a new line_detector) it is recommended to pull the according images above.

-* If all the images are updated you can start the following steps:
+* If all the images are at the right version you can start the following steps:

 1. Make sure all old containers from the images `dt-duckiebot-interface`, `dt-car-interface`, and `dt-core` are stopped.
 These containers can have different names, instead look at the image name from which they are run.